Board of Directors

 Chelsea Mahnk is a field biologist working in southern Arizona.
 Her research involves a radio-telemetry study looking at movement patterns of Arizona Mud Turtles.
 Chelsea has a Graduate Certificate in Wildlife & Fisheries Management and has previously worked on numerous field studies for the National Park Service.

-Patrick Roberts is a conservation biologist working in association with the University of Massachusetts to develop a conservation plan for wood turtles in the Northeastern USA.
+Patrick Roberts is a conservation biologist working for ATO and the University of Massachusetts to develop conservation plans for Wood Turtles and Spotted Turtles in the Northeastern USA.
 Previously, Patrick studied the effects of forest management practices on early-successional wildlife communities.
+He earned his M.S. in 2016 from the University of Massachusetts.

 Jessica Meck is a Master's student at Antioch University New England in Keene, NH.
-Jess' graduate studies focus on the ecology and conservation of the Gulf Coast box turtle in the Florida Panhandle.
+Jess' graduate studies focus on the ecology and conservation of the Gulf Coast Box Turtle in the Florida Panhandle and the historic distribution of Timber Rattlesnakes in New England.

 Steve Ecrement is an environmental scientist for Tighe & Bond Wetlands & Ecological Services Group in Westfield, Massachusetts.
 Steve has worked on avian and herpetological inventories, monitoring, management and research throughout the United States and Nicaragua.